-tack ases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions The rehabilitation care unit lacks cyber- security skills.
+Attack Phases Cybersecurity Attack SPHINX Role and Added-value Benefits Initial Conditions The rehabilitation care unit lacks cyber- security skills.
 The security policies adopted are weak, the IT network has several vulnerabilities and the staff has no cyber-security training awareness.
-SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
+SPHINX periodically conducts a vulnerability assessment of the full IT infrastructure, maintaining a database of the network MAC addresses and a log from switches and firewalls, as well as the use of non-encrypted communications between systems and a list of weak passwords and default credentials, and reports to the IT department the system's major vulnerabilities, ensuring that the IT department is aware of existing vulnerabilities and may take adequate protection measures.
 Pre-Attack Phase The rehabilitation care unit has been providing intensive treatment to a young patient for several months and good relations have been established.
 The care staff give the young patient the password of the unit's private wireless network.
 Attack Phase The young patient connects the computer to the hospital network.
 The patient runs a network scan to build awareness of the care unit's IT resources, existing vulnerabilities and, using a packet sniffer, retrieves several user credentials that give access to the care unit's healthcare databases.
-SPHINX detects a new unauthorised device trying to enter the care unit's network and transfers it to an isolated network environment for further inspection.
-SPHINX detects suspicious network activity caused by the network scanning, identifies the source device and transfers it to an isolated network environment for further inspection.
+SPHINX detects the use of non-encrypted communications between systems, a new unauthorised device trying to enter the care unit's network, suspicious network activity caused by the network scanning and a brute-force password attack.
 SPHINX generates an alert of the suspicious activity to warn the IT department.
-SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures. i Recovery Phase The IT department receive a vulnerability report provided by the young patients, helping them to implement better cybersecurity policies.
+SPHINX provides the IT department with a detailed report of the attack activity, identifying compromised assets and suggesting proper course of action for recovery and mitigation measures.
+Recovery Phase The IT department receive a vulnerability report provided by the young patients, helping them to implement better cybersecurity policies.
 SPHINX collects relevant attack-related data, including source and attack method, and delivers to the IT department a detailed report of the attack activity.
 The report assists cyber forensic purposes and provides lessons learned to improve cybersecurity, training activities and prevent future attack occurrences.